choria-io/website/docs/content/adapters/overview/index.md

 weight = 100
 +++

-Protocol Adapters is a Choria only technology that exists to convert data from one format to another.
+Protocol Adapters is a Choria only technology that exists to convert data from the highly concurrent broadcast medium of Choria into formats more suitable to processing using technologies like Stream Processing.

-Traditionally MCollective supported publishing Registration data but there existed no way to handle the messages in a scalable manner.

-Since then a number of new paradigms appeared including Stream Processing.
-Protocol Adapters receive data from Choria Network Brokers and convert them to Streaming data.

 ![Adapters Overview](../../adapters-overview.png)